1300 361 646

 • Sofas, couches, and seats (including footstools and cushions),

-• Dressers and wardrobers,
+• Dressers and wardrobes,

 • Inside light carpeting, particularly the edges,